Geraldo Perdomo Player Props: Diamondbacks vs. Phillies

 Geraldo Perdomo At The Plate

-- Perdomo is hitting .284 with nine doubles, a triple, five home runs and 22 walks.
+- Perdomo has 10 doubles, a triple, five home runs and 22 walks while batting .285.

-- Perdomo has picked up a hit in 54.0% of his 50 games this season, with more than one hit in 28.0% of those games.

-- He has scored in 21 of 50 games this year, and more than once 5 times.
+- He has scored in 21 games this season (41.2%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.